 Kim continues to work in the Bay area with Sound on Stage, Delicate, at the Fillmore and as a member of the IATSE Local 16.

 I used to work at Shoreline Amphitheater, Slims, Great American Music Hall and sometimes at Bottom of the Hill.
 The thing is I’m not getting any younger, and I had to start thinking about what to do for the future.
 I have benefits and make a living wage working with the union.
-I do miss working at all those nightclubs, hearing all the new bands and just how much fun it is, but you don’t really make that much and there is no insurance benefits.
+I do miss working at all those nightclubs, hearing all the new bands and just how much fun it is, but you don’t really make that much, and there are no insurance benefits.
 So I sadly gave up most of the rock and roll lifestyle but not all of it.
 Good lord, I couldn’t give it up all the way.
 I think I’d lose my mind if I did.
 That’s what I grew up doing.
-I was 18 when I started in the “biz”.
+I was 18 when I started in the “biz.”

 Kim’s favorite gig The Stern Grove Festival has just ended for the season.
 The Stern Grove Festival is a ten-week series Kim mixes monitors for.
 The festival keeps her busy through the summer; typically prepping the gear at Delicate on Thursday and Friday, loading in and setting up on Saturday and doing the show on Sunday.
 This year the festival opened their season with Smokey Robinson and closed with The Zombies.

 So see, I still get to do some rock.
 I’m just doing a bit more corporate shows to keep food in my belly and keeping a roof over my dog Ollie’s and my heads.